 The result would be more hungry, unhealthy students in the classroom—and ultimately, weaker academic performance.
 Research shows that students who receive Medicaid are more likely to attend school regularly, make better grades and graduate on time.
 Medicaid also keeps families from falling into debt or bankruptcy, protecting children from the adverse childhood experience such financial setbacks can bring.

 What’s troubling is the Trump administration’s proposed change would not necessarily make poverty calculations more accurate.
 Edwin Park, who works at another Georgetown University institution, the Center for Children and Families, points to two studies that show low-income households have higher rates of inflation than others.
 A better approach to recalculating poverty, he suggests, would be adopting the U.S. Census Bureau’s Supplemental Poverty Measure, which would factor in more of a family’s basic living expenses.

 There is a lively debate among economists about the best approach and about the value of the current poverty line calculations, which are largely based on food costs.
 (This Vox piece and accompanying clip from The West Wing are very helpful in understanding the nuances.)
 But the administration provides no evidence that officials have analyzed the various approaches or the efficacy of the federal poverty line.
 Their proposal mentions a couple of different approaches to calculating poverty.
 But the betting is on chained CPI, since that index was inserted into the 2017 tax bill.

-The Office of Management and Budget is accepting comments on the proposal through this Friday, June 21, and then could seek to implement the change at any point.
+The Office of Management and Budget took comments on the proposal through June 21, and could seek to implement the change at any point.
 Whether officials can legally change the poverty line calculation through regulation, rather that legislation, remains to be seen.
 But it’s an issue that school leaders and education policymakers can’t afford to ignore.